pdo9141/EntityFramework6Demo/ReadMe.txt

 11) For performance reasons, in disconnect apps like mvc, use the asnotracking method to save ef from tracking entities

-12) To use DB scripts to deploy, use the command Update-Database -Script -SourceMigration: $InitialDatabase
+12) To use DB scripts to deploy, use the command Update-Database -Script -SourceMigration: $InitialDatabase This will roll all the way back to an empty database, creates SQL script starting from initial database Or you can use Update-Database -Script -SourceMigration: $InitialDatabase -TargetMigration: AddPostAbstract to specify source and target
+	This will create a SQL script starting from source migration snapshot to target migration